Ritishrx7/AirQuality/README.md

 # FrAirQuality
-School project on the study of French air quality overtime
+School project on the study of French air quality.